freshbitsweb/laratables/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Ordering (Sorting)
 Ordering for regular table columns works by default.
+Multi-column sorting is also supported.
 For relationship columns or custom columns, you should either add `orderable: false` to Datatables column configuration or add a static method `laratablesOrder[ColumnName]()` and return the name of main table column that should be used for ordering the records instead.
 For example, if your table contains *first_name* and Datatables has just *name*, you can add:

 ```php
 /**